aery32/sublime-aery32/README.md

 # Aery32 Sublime Text plug-in

-Allows a convenient way to start new projects and program the board.
+A convenient way to start new projects.
+Shortcut keys for program uploading.
 Also supports code complete.

 Works on [Sublime Text](https://www.sublimetext.com/) 2 and 3.